Computer Stuff

 A list of international top-level domains by country, including links to sponsoring organization’s name, and technical and administrative contacts.

-The Internet Society (ISOC)
+The Internet Society

 Organization home for the groups responsible for Internet infrastructure standards “…provides leadership in addressing issues that confront the future of the Internet…to assure the open development, evolution and use of the Internet for the benefit of all people throughout the world.”